Burn Care for Traumatic Burn Injuries

-- Burn Surgeon - This medical doctor performs the various skin grafts or amputations needed to treat the burn patient.
-He or she provides leadership and guidance to the rest of the team and is ultimately responsible for signing off on all orders in the patient’s medical record.
+- Burn Surgeon - This medical doctor performs the skin grafts or amputations needed to treat the burn patient.
+They provide leadership and guidance to the rest of the team and are ultimately responsible for signing off on all patient medical records orders.

-- Nurses - They provide continuous, round-the-clock care to the burn patient; they provide both emotional and technical support and identify any changes that go on in the patient’s care, and provide interventions.
+- Nurses - They provide continuous, round-the-clock care to the burn patient; they offer both emotional and technical support, identify any changes in the patient's care, and provide interventions.
 They coordinate care between the doctor and the rest of the burn team.

 - Respiratory Therapists - They help the patient recover from respiratory injuries, pneumonia, and issues of prolonged bed rest.
 They may also help in ventilator support in seriously injured patients.

-- Rehabilitation Therapists - These include occupational and physical therapists that start early in the course of treatment to prevent burn contractures of the joints, increase strength, and maintain what function the patient has.
-Also, they specialize in the art of positioning and splinting of extremities as the wounds heal.
+- Rehabilitation Therapists - These include occupational and physical therapists that start early in treatment to prevent burn contractures of the joints, increase strength, and maintain what function the patient has.
+Also, they specialize in the art of positioning and splinting extremities as the wounds heal.
 They have the hard job of dealing with pain patients who must do physical activity.

 - Psychosocial Experts - These include psychiatrists, psychologists, and social workers to help develop behavioral interventions if they develop behavioral concerns.
 They also help to allay anxiety as the patient transitions from the burn unit to the outside world.

-- Exercise physiologists - They help to monitor lung and heart function as they pertain to the patient getting exercise.
+- Exercise physiologists help monitor lung and heart function as they pertain to the patient getting exercise.
 They give exercise prescriptions.

-- Family - The family is an important part of the burn care team, aiding in communication between the patient and the staff and making decisions regarding their loved one’s care.
+- Family - The family is an essential part of the burn care team, aiding in communication between the patient and the staff and making decisions regarding their loved one's care.

 There needs to be skillful leadership by the lead burn surgeon but with delegated leadership roles spread among others who become informal leaders.
-The informal leaders are empowered by the group, and the leader as a whole, and the entire team works together under these rules to maximize treatment.Sacramento Burn Injury Lawyer
+The informal leaders are empowered by the group.
+The leader and the entire team work together under these rules to maximize treatment.Sacramento Burn Injury Attorney

-I’m Ed Smith, a burn injury lawyer in Sacramento.
-A serious burn is a catastrophe.
-Anyone who has a serious burn through the negligence of another should contact our experienced injury lawyer at (916) 921-6400 or (800) 404-5400 for free, friendly advice.
+A severe burn is a catastrophe.
+Anyone who has a serious burn through the negligence of another should contact our experienced Sacramento burn injury lawyers at (916) 921-6400 or (800) 404-5400 for free, friendly advice.